ollidiemaus/AutoPotion/README.md

 How to use:

 1. Install Addon
-2. Create a empty Macro called "HAMHealthPot"
+2. Create a empty Macro called "AutoPotion"
 3. Move Macro to Button or Keybind it
 4. reload
 5. Profit!